edubart/nelua-lang/docs/pages/faq.md

 When doing this Nelua will run your application through GDB and print out readable backtraces for your code.
 For more advanced debugging, you can use any C debugger manually.

+You can also check for programming mistakes with `--sanitize` command line argument, this will catch many misuses that leads to crashes or undefined behavior.

 ## How do I make my code more efficient?